This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 Oracle ORAchk and Oracle EXAchk REST Support

-Oracle ORAchk and Oracle EXAchk now include REST support, allowing invocation and query over HTTPS.
-To facilitate this REST support, Oracle REST Data Services (ORDS) is included within the installation.
+Oracle ORAchk and Oracle EXAchk now include REpresentational State Transfer (REST) support, which enables invocation and query over HTTPS.

 Oracle ORAchk and Oracle EXAchk Support for Encrypting Collection Files